zopefoundation/.github/CONTRIBUTING.md

 See [Zope Development Culture](https://www.zope.org/developer/development-culture.html) for details about coding standards.

-Please try to write tests for your changes and fix tests your code breaks.
+Please try to write tests for your changes and fix tests your code changes break.
 You should run the repository's tests locally, usually via [tox](https://pypi.org/project/tox/).
 Most repositories will have a `tox.ini` configuration for that purpose.